DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/40 Dynamically Change Editor or Form Item Properties.md

-The following articles include step-by-step instructions on how to dynamically modify editor or form item properties, to hide form items and disable editors based on another field’s value:
+The following articles include step-by-step instructions on how to dynamically modify editor or form item properties, hide form items, and disable editors based on another field’s value:

 - [Dynamically Change Editor Properties in the Editing State](/Documentation/Guide/UI_Components/DataGrid/How_To/Dynamically_Change_Editor_Properties_in_the_Editing_State/)